et-rimworld-mods/etrw-animal-materials/README.md

 they would never use the other leathers.
 Instead of downgrading to a useless leather, I'm adding new patchleather recipes, which are less harsh, but require leathers of similar quality.
-For example, combining Thrumbo, Sloth, and Bear leather (all very strong) would produce leather about equal to Bear (roughly the weakest of the "strong" leathers).
+For example, combining rhino, sloth, and bear hides (all very strong) would produce leather about equal to rhino.
+(Rhino is the worst of the "strong" leathers.)
 There's three rough categories of leathers, and three corresponding patchleather recipes - weak, medium, and strong.
 Stronger leathers can be used to make the weaker patchleathers, for emergency situations.

 Animals which produce wools now no longer have special leathers.
 You can either butcher them for wool and some plainleather, or keep them alive to sheer wool.